Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: Code construction problem

 \subsection{Formal definition}

 Let us discuss the problem of constructing $N$-bit-delay AIFV codes for given stationary memoryless sources of source symbols $\mathbb{A}_M$, achieving the minimum expected code length.
+Here, the expected code length is defined as an expectation of the code length per source symbol.
 For a source distribution $p_{\rm src}$, constructing a code forest $\{T_k\}$ can be written as the following optimization problem. \mytheory{mip}{General $N$-bit-delay AIFV code construction}{ For given $N\in\mathbb{N}$ and $p_{\rm src}:\mathbb{A}_M\to \mathbb{R}$,

 } $\Pi_k(\{T_k\})$ is a stationary distribution for each code tree $T_k$, which is determined by the transition probabilities $\{P_{k', k''}\mid k',k''\in \mathbb{Z}^+_{<|\{T_k\}|}\}$ depending on the links $\{\textrm{Link}_{k'}\mid k'\in \mathbb{Z}^+_{<|\{T_k\}|}\}$: